vwxi/dht/PROTOCOL.md

 for recipient,
 ```
 "d": {
-        "ok": 1
+        "c": <checksum>,
+        "s": <status>
 }
 ```

-where the serialized key is identical to the serialized ID and the binary data is a string containing the value
+where the key is a plaintext string, the binary data is a string containing the value, the checksum is a 32-bit checksum (crc-32) of the stored value and the status is an integer detailing whether or not the store was successful (zero = ok, nonzero = error)

-if the "ok" value is any value other than 1, assume an error occurred

 #### sequence